Florida Buyer Broker

 The Single Agent Notice, a mandatory disclosure required by Florida Law, is not a contract.
 It obligates the buyer broker and their buyer agents to represent ONLY the buyer.
 It does NOT obligate a buyer to do anything.

 Single Agency real estate buyer brokers have LIABILITY in the real estate property sale.
-Only after signing the Single Agent Notice will the buyer be represented exclusively by florida Buyer Broker.

 What is the difference between a Buyer Broker and a Buyer Agent?